 Water temp: 80 degrees (lap pool), 85 degrees (leisure pool)

 Prices: Admission $5.50 youth, $6.50 adult.
 Multi-visit passes available at a discount.
 Lessons available at all levels including parent/tot water adjustment classes as well as specialty classes like diving and water polo introduction.

 Fun features: Bainbridge Island's public pool has a water tube slide, frog-shaped slide, lazy river, tipping water baskets, diving boards, steam room, dry sauna, spa and double rope swing (!).

 For little ones: Little ones will love the dedicated tot pool with sloped beach entry and play area (ages 6 and under).

 Pool tips: Check out the unique classes available or events such as "Float and Float Movie Night,” where kids can eat ice cream floats as they watch a movie in the pool ($7 per person).
 First Friday is a special open swim with toys activities for younger swimmers.

 Pool deals: Discounted admission passes available for blocks of 10 and 20.

-Editor's notes: ParentMap staff contributed this article, which was originally published in 2013 and updated for fall 2017.
+Editor's notes: ParentMap staff contributed this article, which was originally published in 2013 and updated in December 2017.